-There was a time when both Matthew and I were preparing a wedding party; and the father of the bride and his daughter to walk down the aisle.
-As the doors closed after the maid of honor began making her way to the altar it was time to get the bride and her father in position to open the doors for the big moment.
+There was a time when both Matthew and I were preparing a wedding party, and the father of the bride and his daughter were about to walk down the aisle.
+As the doors closed after the maid of honor began making her way to the altar it was time to get the bride and her father into position to open the doors for the big moment.
 As I was smoothing out the hem of the skirt I looked up and realized they were on the wrong side!
 The father needed to be on stage right and the bride on stage left.
-It was also at this time I realized I was caught right in the middle of their Father – Daughter moment…Oh My God how do I do this?
+It was also at this time I realized I was caught right in the middle of their Father-Daughter moment…Oh My God, how do I do this?
 There was no other way and quickly I said, “You are on the wrong sides – switch!”
-In the end before the doors opened we were all laughing – a stress reliever to say the least and all was good for them to ascend the aisle.
+In the end, before the doors opened we were all laughing – a stress reliever to say the least and all was good for them to ascend the aisle.

 So in planning a wedding, couples always have questions about what are the correct etiquette rules for different aspects of the wedding ceremony and reception.
 We have a saying, “As long as you know the rules you can change them with caution to navigate certain situations.”

 Here are two frequently asked questions of “when and how do we do this” during the wedding.